atelechev/tourn-grid-view/README.md

 `{color}` is the first character of the name of the pieces color.
 In English, `W` (white) or `B` (black).
 In French, `B` (blanc) for white or `N` (noir) for black.

 `{bye}` is a language specific value when the player was not paired in the respective round.
-THe expected values are `BYE` in English and `EXE` in French.
+The expected values are `BYE` in English and `EXE` in French.

 Examples of valid values: